 \subsection{Space of polynomials}

 Here we consider a partial case of the Hurwitz spaces from Section \ref{sect_branchedinfty}, the Hurwitz space $\H_{0;\iN}(\N)$ with a degenerate ramification over $\lambda=\infty$ where all $\N$ sheets are glued together, represented by the Hurwitz diagram from Figure \ref{fig_diagram_poly}.
-This space can be regarded as a space of polynomial functions on $\cp.$
+This space can be regarded as a space of polynomials of degree $\N$ on $\cp.$

 As before, we assume the generator $\gamma_k$ of the fundamental group $\pi_1(\C\setminus\{\lambda_1,\dots,\lambda_{\N-1}\},\lambda_0)$ to encircle only one branch point, namely $\lambda_k$.

 The $k$th column of the solution $\Phi$ corresponding to this Hurwitz space is given by the integral (\ref{defPhicon}) over the contour $\gamma_{k,k+1}$ (\ref{gkkp1}) for $k=1,\dots,\N-1$ (the contour $\gamma_{k,k+1}$ is again defined as the lift of the loop $\gamma_k$ to the $k$th sheet, it starts on the $k$th and ends on the $(k+1)$st sheet).
 Then, as $\lambda$ describes the loop $\gamma_k$ on the base of the covering, the contours $\gamma_{1,2},\dots,\gamma_{\iN-1,\iN}$ change as follows: $\gamma_{k-1,k}$ becomes $\gamma_{k-1,k}+\gamma_{k,k+1};$ the contour $\gamma_{k,k+1}$ turns into its negative $-\gamma_{k,k+1}$ (as in Figure \ref{fig_hyperelliptic_M1}), and $\gamma_{k+1,k+2}$ becomes $\gamma_{k,k+1}+\gamma_{k+1,k+2}$.
 Here we assume that if one of the indexes becomes $0$ or $\N$, the contour equals 0.